AI Cybersecurity Risks in 2026: The Ultimate Guide to Data Protection

 2. Inadvertent Leaks of Sensitive Data to Public AI

 A growing pain point: employees pasting confidential data, source code, financials, customer information, into public AI models (like ChatGPT), which may use that data for further model training.
+Leaked data can also be exploited as malicious data in future AI training or attacks, leading to data manipulation or poisoning.
 The Samsung source code leak is a sobering reminder of these AI data leakage risks.

 - Tip: Always treat public AI tools as external, and establish clear guardrails for their use.